PulKc/Questions-and-Answers-in-Math-Logical-and-Critical-Thinking/STRUCTURE.md

 # 📁 QAMLC Dataset Structure

-The QAMLC dataset is organized in JSON format.
+The QAMLC dataset is organised in JSON format.
 Each entry represents a math, logical, or critical thinking question along with its metadata.

 ## Dataset Fields